StephanNelson225/gettingCleaning/Codebook.md

 "t.body.acc.mean.x"

 My standard is to separate the major features with ".", maintain lowercase letters, and keep short identifier segments.
 My point of view is that I am creating these names for researchers who are relatively familiar with this dataset and I want to them to not need a lot of keystrokes but provide a good visual distinction between variables so that they can identify the variable at a glance.
 I used the longer names for "gravity" and "magnitude" which were less common among the variables.
-Note: there seemed to be a few types "bodybody" that I changed to "body".
+Note: there seemed to be a few typos "bodybody" that I changed to "body".
+My style follows the most common naming convention and allows for understandable but compact names. see http://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf.
+The conventions that seemed to be endorsed in the forums created very clumsy names that did not fit with exploratory graphics or tabular summaries.

 The procedure for refining variable names used the gsub function sequenced in a way that would get my desired result.